 Final thoughts on hidden places in Armenia

 Well, I am hopeful that you discovered some new travel destinations for you and will include them in your list.
 I also think it’s a good idea to explore some of the abandoned locations in Yerevan and pay them a visit.
+And I feel like you might like my list of hipster places in Yerevan.
+So, check it out.

 Now that you are familiar with some of the hidden places in Armenia, I would like to know what else you would add to this list.
 So, don’t be hesitant to share your knowledge with me too on Instagram or Twitter with #ArmeniaTravelTips.
 I’m curious to see what you’ve got!